fischerwulf/pypsa-earth/doc/index.rst

     :alt: Google Drive

 *Motivation*.
 Closed-source models are the current standard for most policy and industry decisions.
-However, open models have proven to be competitive alternatives that promote science, robust technical analysis, collaboration and transparent policy decision making.
+However, open models have proven to be competitive alternatives that promote science, robust technical analysis, collaboration, and transparent policy decision-making.
-Yet, two issues slow the adoption: open models are often designed with limited geographic scope, hindering synergies to collaborate, or are based on low spatially resolved data, limiting their utility.
+Yet, two issues slow their adoption: open models are often designed with limited geographic scope, hindering collaboration synergies, or are based on low spatially resolved data, limiting their utility.

 PyPSA-Earth is the first open-source global cross-sectoral energy system model with high spatial and temporal resolution.
-The workflow provide capabilities for modelling the energy systems of any country in the world, enabling large-scale collaboration and transparent analysis for an inclusive and sustainable energy future.
+The workflow provides capabilities for modeling the energy systems of any country in the world, enabling large-scale collaboration and transparent analysis for an inclusive and sustainable energy future.
 PyPSA-Earth is suitable for both operational studies and capacity expansion studies.
-Its sector-coupled modeling capabilities enable features for the detailed optimization of multi-energy systems, covering electricity, heating, transport, industry, hydrogen and more.
+Its sector-coupled modeling capabilities enable detailed optimization of multi-energy systems, covering electricity, heating, transport, industry, hydrogen, and more.

-*PyPSA meets Earth initiative* members are maintaining the *PyPSA-Earth* repository as well as many other tools.
+*PyPSA meets Earth initiative* members maintain the *PyPSA-Earth* repository as well as many other tools.
-The `website <https://pypsa-meets-earth.github.io/>`_ provides more context of the initiative and the associated projects.
+The `website <https://pypsa-meets-earth.github.io/>`_ provides more context about the initiative and the associated projects.

 .. list-table::
    :width: 100%